shyd/STM32CubeF4/Projects/STM32469I_EVAL/Applications/IAP/IAP_binary_template/readme.txt

   - This application runs on STM32F469xx/STM32F479xx devices.

-  - This application has been tested and validated with STMicroelectronics STM32469I-EVAL revB board and can be easily tailored to any other supported device and development board.
+  - This application has been tested and validated with STMicroelectronics STM32469I-EVAL RevC board and can be easily tailored to any other supported device and development board.